khaors/geocompr/main.md

 Map making --- the art of Cartography --- is an ancient skill that involves precision, consideration of the map-reader and often an element of creativity.

 Maps have been used for several thousand years for a wide variety of purposes.
-From asserting control real estate in ancient Mesapotamia to illustrating a scientific worldview in Ptolomy's Greek masterpiece *Geography* nearly 2,000 years ago [@talbert_ancient_2014], they have historically been out of reach for everyday people.
+From asserting control real estate in ancient Mesopotamia to illustrating a scientific worldview in Ptolomy's Greek masterpiece *Geography* nearly 2,000 years ago [@talbert_ancient_2014], they have historically been out of reach for everyday people.
 The advent of modern computing has changed this, however.
 Open data and software has played a major role in the democratization of map making.
 This chapter teaches a range of methods to amplify the clarity, reach and attractiveness of your maps.